Mumbai CSMT–Thiruvananthapuram Weekly Express

-The 16331/16332 Mumbai Chhatrapati Shivaji Maharaj Terminus–Thiruvananthapuram Central Weekly Express is an express train belonging to Southern Railway zone that runs between Chhatrapati Shivaji Maharaj Terminus railway station and in India.
+The 16331/16332 Mumbai Lokmanya Tilak Terminus–Thiruvananthapuram Central Weekly Express is an express train belonging to Southern Railway zone that runs between Lokmanya Tilak Terminus and in India.

 Service

-The 16331/Mumbai Chhatrapati Shivaji Maharaj Terminus–Thiruvananthapuram Central Weekly Express has an average speed of 50 km/h and covers 1946 km in 39h 10m.
-The 16332/Thiruvananthapuram Central–Mumbai Chhatrapati Shivaji Maharaj Terminus Weekly Express has an average speed of 48 km/h and covers 1946 km in 40h 25m.
+The 16331/Mumbai Lokmanya Tilak Terminus–Thiruvananthapuram Central Weekly Express has an average speed of 50 km/h and covers 1946 km in 39h 10m.
+The 16332/Thiruvananthapuram Central–Mumbai Lokmanya Tilak Terminus Weekly Express has an average speed of 48 km/h and covers 1946 km in 40h 25m.

 Route and halts

 The important halts of the train are: